-The present wording of SB 2402 SD1 affects only lighting by the state and state agencies.
-Careful use of all nighttime lighting in the State of Hawai'i - not just state lighting - including proper shielding, is required to protect the observatories.
+We note that SB 2402 SD1 affects only lighting by the state and state agencies.
+Careful use of all nighttime lighting in the state of Hawai'i - not just state lighting - including proper shielding, is required to protect the observatories.